When considering purchasing a different kind of vehicle, one factor to consider is how difficult it is to drive.

 Trucks Have Higher Seating

 Most full-size pickup trucks sit much higher than cars, which gives the driver a better view of the road.
-The added visibility increases situational awareness which is a good thing for everyone on the road.
+The added visibility increases situational awareness, which is good for everyone on the road.

 It's worth mentioning that the increased height of pickups can make it difficult for some people to enter and exit the vehicle.